 Seasonal allergies

-While many believe that spring is the prime season for allergies, seasonal allergy symptoms can pop up any time.
+While many believe that spring is the prime season for allergies, seasonal allergy symptoms can pop up at any time.

 Winter allergies